 The whole idea of progress comes from monotheistic religion, from Christianity in particular, and from the post-millennialism that says Christ will return one day, but only after we improve the world.
-The secular humanists have replaced the idea of God with the idea of humanity—an agent with a common set of goals that is gradually realized over time.
+The secular humanists have replaced the idea of God with the idea of humanity – an agent with a common set of goals that are gradually realised over time.
 Humanity is part of a story with redemptive meaning.
 So the secular humanists haven’t shed a way of thinking that comes from monotheism.
 In the pre-Christian world, they never assumed progress would occur.
 History has no redemptive significance.

 The fourth kind of atheist is the kind who turn politics into a kind of religion.
 Does this kind of zealotry help explain things like the French revolution, the rise of Bolshevism and Nazism?

-The existence of evil in the world is a mystery.
+The existence of evil in the world is mystery.
 Christians have come up with fancy arguments for evil, about free will for humankind and so on, while others just accept the mystery.
 If you’re an atheist and you’re interested in evil, it’s a short step then to say there must be some element of evil in God, or the very idea of God is evil.
-The God-hater is one who can’t accept God because of all the evil in the world and then comes to hate that God.
+The god hater is one who can’t accept God because of all the evil in the world, and then comes to hate that God.
 But it’s actually another iteration of monotheistic thought.

 So these last two are the kinds of atheism you most admire?

 Yes, they’re the ones I like the best in that they’re the most rigorous in stepping outside of a monotheistic way of thinking.
 There are many kind of atheism.
 I think you're an atheist if you don’t need the idea of a creator God.
 But if you really want to step outside of monotheism, I think these sorts of ideas are where you’ll get to.

 You can learn more about John's book, out this week, here.